This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Alcohol messes with your concentration.

-This 2017 study shows a huge portion of undergraduate students drink at a hazardous and harmful rate — which literally everyone in the country could have guessed.
+A 2017 study shows a huge portion of American undergraduate students drink at a hazardous and harmful rate — which literally everyone in the country could have guessed.
 You could probably also guess that it affects their ability to concentrate and perform well academically.

 It’s a no-brainer that “high levels of alcohol consumption are associated with poor academic performance and mental health outcomes among [undergrad] students.”